Dinesh124567/Client-server-based-Face-mask-detection/README.md

 *  make sure the host machine is connected to LAN network where all the client systems are also connected to the same network

-*  now run the host main script which initiates REST api host
+*  now run the host main script which initiates [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) host

       ` python fastApi.py `